 - 3 tablespoons granulated white sugar

-- Marinate the chicken with salt, sugar, pepper and yellow curry powder for at least 15 minutes.
+- Marinate the chicken with salt, stock powder, sugar, black pepper and yellow curry powder for at least 15 minutes.
 Overnight in fridge for best results.

-- Add marinated chicken and toss the chicken in the aromatic mixture until evenly coated.
+- Toss marinated chicken in the aromatic mixture until evenly coated.

-- Add 1/2 cup water.
-Cover the pot with a lid and simmer on low for 30 minutes.
-The covered lid and low simmer will collect a lot of moisture for the broth.
+- Add water.
+Cover with a lid and simmer on medium-low for 30 minutes.
+The covered lid and low simmer will collect a lot of moisture for a delicious chicken broth.

-- Add the coconut milk, potatoes, onion and rest of water (2 cups).
-Cover the pot but leave a small opening to prevent the coconut milk from boiling over.
-Simmer on low for 20 minutes or until the potatoes are fork-tender.
+- Add lemon leaves, coconut milk, potatoes and onions.
+Continue to cover skillet/wok with lid but leave a small opening to prevent the coconut milk from boiling over.
+Simmer on medium-low for 30 minutes or until potatoes are fork-tender.
+Remove lemon leaves.

-- Serve over a bowl of steamed white rice or with a side of toasted baguette.
-Top with a few sprinkles of julienned lemon leaves if desired.
+- Serve over a bowl of steamed white rice or on the side of toasted baguette for dipping.